-The redesign will consist of changing the current energy recovery unit with hot water heat transfer system to a DOAS system.
+The redesign will consist of changing a portion of the current energy recovery unit with hot water heat transfer system to a DOAS system with passive chilled beams.
 This will hope to cut energy costs and be able to cut down operation time of the system.
-A goal will be to implement controls to allow for the system to shut down during hours of no occupancy.

 Next, a look at the ductwork and piping runs will be analyzed.
-I plan to change the ductwork material to a cheaper alternative than sheet metal.
-I will also redesign the ductwork runs to reduce the amount of material consumed.
+I plan to change the ductwork material to a cheaper alternative than sheet metal where applicable.
+I will also explore the ductwork runs to reduce the amount of material consumed based on the lower amount of air being pushed through the system.
 Due to the change in the air handling units, less piping will be used from changing the hot water heat transfer system between the energy recovery units.
 By reducing these elements, the exhaust fans and pumps may have the opportunity to be downsized as well.

-Finally, I will take an approach to determine if there is a benefit from replacing the green roof with either photovoltaic panels and or a thermal storage system.
+Finally, I will take an approach to determine if there is a benefit from replacing the green roof with a thermal storage system.
 The maintenance and potential for issues with leakage into the spaces below pose the idea of replacing the green roof.
 Located beneath the green roof is the bookstore with vast amounts of merchandise and currently an energy recovery unit.
 If leakage were to occur, this could cause a great financial burden to the owner.
-A photovoltaic system or solar thermal storage system would decrease the mechanical construction time and also result in potential energy savings that would be lost by changing the energy recovery units to standard air handling units.
-A detailed cost analysis of replacing the green roof will be conducted to determine if there is any cost benefit to the owner.
+A solar thermal storage system could decrease the mechanical construction time and also result in potential energy savings.
+A detailed cost analysis of replacing the green roof will be conducted to determine if there is any initial cost benefit to the owner.